ivarref/spa-monkey/network-failures.md

 At line 5 we have initialized our system and are about to perform a query using `datomic.api/q`.
-The query will trigger a database/storage read on a connection that will be blocked.
+The query will trigger a database/storage read.
+The underlying connection will be blocked.

+PostgreSQL is running at port 5432.
-From line 7 we can see that we're starting to drop packets destined for PostgreSQL, which is running at port 5432.
+At line 7 we're starting to drop packets destined for PostgreSQL.
 The format used in the logs is `local-port:remote-port`.

 We're starting to drop packets just before